flet-dev/website/docs/controls/container.md

 ### `theme`

+The value is an instance of [`Theme`](/docs/cookbook/theming) class.

-Allows setting a nested `ft.Theme` for all controls inside the container and down the tree, for example:
+Allows setting a nested `theme` for all controls inside the container and down the tree, for example:

 ```python
 import flet as ft